MitchellMcKenna/dotfiles/README.markdown

 VIM Setup
 ========

+Make sure your VIM is up-to-date (this is only test with VIM >7.3), eg. for linux:

+    sudo apt-get install vim

 In your root directory (cd ~), get the latest code from the repo:

     git clone http://github.com/MitchellMcKenna/dotfiles.git

-Create symbolic links so that ~/.vimrc points to the ~/.vim/vimrc file:
+Create symbolic link so that ~/.vimrc points to the ~/dotfiles/.vimrc file:

     ln -s ~/dotfiles/.vimrc ~/.vimrc

+Create a symbolic link so that ~/.bashrc points to the ~/dotfiles/.bashrc (careful this includes removing current bashrc)

+    cd ~/dotfiles
+    rm .bashrc
+    ln -s ~/dotfiles.bashrc ~/.bashrc

-Create symbolic links so that ~/.vim/ points to the ~/dotfiles/.vim/ file:
+Create symbolic link so that ~/.vim/ points to the ~/dotfiles/.vim/ file:

     ln -s ~/dotfiles/.vim ~/.vim